-While Spanish is our only formal language course, our Independent Studies Coordinator will facilitate and proctor independent studies in other world languages.
+While Spanish is our only formal language course, our Dean of Academics will facilitate and proctor independent studies in other world languages.
 Through online studies, studies directed by sending schools, and/or video conferencing with individual teachers, Outdoor Academy students can successfully complete the coursework needed to stay on track in French, Latin, Hebrew, German, Mandarin, and other world languages.
-Please contact our Admissions Director, Dean of Academics, or our Independent Studies Coordinator to discuss alternative language options.
+Please contact our Admissions Director or the Dean of Academics to discuss alternative language options.